- Coronavirus: will the bins still be collected?

 - Good Friday: collections take place as normal

 - Christmas & New Year: we aim to cause as little disruption as possible by moving only the collections that fall on Christmas Day or Boxing Day.
-Please see our website for details.
+We advertise any such changes extensively, including on this website.

-We use our website, Facebook and twitter to inform residents of any immediate or unexpected changes and ask that wherever possible they inform friends, relatives and neighbours who might not have access to this.
+We use our service status page and social media (Facebook and Twitter) to inform residents of any immediate or unexpected changes and ask that wherever possible they inform friends, relatives and neighbours who might not have access to this.

-If we are aware of ongoing issues or planned service changes (e.g. over Christmas) we place adverts in a variety of publications including free newspapers, Better Bromsgrove Magazine, local newsletters, Churches, Children’s centres and parish council publications.
+If we are aware of ongoing issues or planned service changes (e.g. over Christmas) we place adverts in a variety of publications including free newspapers, Redditch Matters, local newsletters, Churches, Children’s centres and parish council publications.